lpnh/frank.yazi/README.md

 # frank

-> [!NOTE]
-> this plugin is only guaranteed to be compatible with Yazi nightly

 a Yazi plugin that stitches `fzf`, `fd`, `rg`, `rga`, `bat`, and `eza` together to provide a live search (by name or content) with some preview capabilities